retrixe/Area51/README.md

 This will start the application and will be accessible at localhost:3000.
 Any edits you make to the applications will be near-immediately reflected on the display, or will require you to reload the site in case of an issue.

 ## Recommended development tools.
-- [ ] Atom with linter-eslint and linter-flow package, or Visual Studio Code with the flowtype and ESLint plugins.
+- [ ] Atom with linter-eslint and linter-flow package, or Visual Studio Code with the FlowType and ESLint plugins.
 - [ ] Node.js v6/v7
 - [ ] Yarn package manager instead of npm